mohitkataria-25/AI-ML-Portfolio/used-cars-price-prediction/README.md

 | XGBoost | … | … | … |
 | Neural Network | … | … | … |

-Actual results saved to `/metrics/`.
+Actual results (with Random Forest and XGBoost usually outperforming the neural network on this tabular dataset) are saved to `/metrics/`.

 ---